Rahu2000/kube-swiss-knife/README.md

 # kube-swiss-knifes
 KubeTools: A collection of Kubernetes management tools like a Swiss Army knife.

-- kube-maintainer: Kubernetes 클러스터에서 플러그인 배포 및 삭제를 관리하는 Flask 애플리케이션. 주요 기능은 플러그인 배포, 삭제 및 헬스 체크 엔드포인트 제공.
+- kube-maintainer: Manages plugin deployment and removal in Kubernetes clusters with a Flask application.
+- disk-sweeper: cleans up disk space on Kubernetes nodes by removing unnecessary files and data.